-Your vet will have sent through all relevant details regarding your pet directly to us and they will have asked that you contact us to arrange an appointment at one of our dedicated centres.
+Your vet will have sent all relevant details regarding your pet directly to us at Veterinary Vision and they will have asked that you contact us to arrange an appointment at one of our dedicated centres.
 Should you require our contact details, please click here

 Prior to the appointment